writeinstar/CRT_training_script/exercise-5-allowlist-crt-ips/README.md

-# Welcome to Exercise 5 - Allowlist CRT IP ranges in your Salesforce Trial Org.!
+# Exercise 5 - Allowlist CRT IP ranges in your Salesforce Trial Org.!

 Welcome to **Exercise 5**.
 We are going to allowlist CRT IP addresses in your Salesforce Trial Org.